Get

 Often the best thing to do with a dog that barks a lot is to simply try and ignore the barking.
 Many times, dogs are trying to get attention from their owners or other people when they bark.
 That includes any attention, both good and bad.
 If the barking gets a rise out of you or gets you to talk to your dog, then the dog is getting what they want.
 It can be difficult to ignore barking, but ignoring the behavior is the first step to reducing it.

 Other things you can try are distracting your dog by getting them to sit, come, or lie down.
-You can also try and positively reinforce silence by giving them treats when they are being quiet and calm.
+You can also try and positively reinforce silence by giving them treats when they are quiet and calm.
 You do not want to play with your dog, give treats to your dog, pet your dog, or otherwise interact with your dog during or shortly after a barking fit because this can create a positive association with barking.
-Overall, general obedience training can also help reduce the instances of barking in small dogs.
+Overall, general obedience training can also help reduce the instances of barking in small dogs, so talk to a veterinarian to get tips on how to start with proper training methods.

 Conclusion